 - :-) (happy)

 - :-D (big grin)

 - :-P (frustrated)

 Since emoticons can be created with basic text characters, they can be inserted into any message, including online chat, e-mail, and text messaging.
 Different expressions can help the recipient understand the feelings behind your words.
 For example, a ;-) face may tell the other person you are being sarcastic, which might help avoid a misunderstanding.
 A basic :-) face may express a light-hearted feeling, which might prevent the recipient from taking your message too seriously.

 While emoticons were initially text-only expressions, graphic emoticons have become increasingly popular.
 Therefore, many websites and online chat programs now support emoticon shortcuts.
 These shortcuts turn text emoticons into small graphical icons.
 For example, typing :) will enter a smiley face icon into the Yahoo!
 Messenger and Live Messenger programs.
-You can view a list of shortcuts in the Emoticon Shortcuts section.
+You can view a list of shortcuts on PC.net.